chas0n2/awsQuizGame/README.md

 •	Answer Questions:
 o	The game will present you with multiple-choice questions.
 Read each question and carefully select your answer by clicking on the corresponding button.
-•	Track Progress and View Results: o	Once all the questions have been answered you will be met with some confetti, congratulating you on completing the quiz along with the results and progress.
+•	Track Progress and View Results:
+	Once all the questions have been answered you will be met with some confetti, congratulating you on completing the quiz along with the results and progress.
 A score based on the number of correct answers, another score with a $ amount indicating how much you’ve won, and which questions you missed.
 •	Play Again:
 o	If you would like to try again there is a button that will reset the game and start a new quiz.
 This will also keep track of your highest score.
 To reset the entire game, you will need to refresh the webpage.